Synthetic data for a clean digital future

 Chen: “Initially, we focused on improving GANs.
 For example, we used techniques that are already used for making visual data.
 Those programmes are already very advanced and can make extremely convincing fake photos.
 That’s why they are already widely used in fashion: new clothing designs are often made by GANs.
 The fashion designer then only has to tweak the most beautiful GAN designs”, Chen explains with a slight fascination.

 The transformation of such 'tried and tested' GANs into programs that tabulate data came in the form of CTAB-GAN.
 This invention by Chen and her team is the most effective algorithm ever created for replicating tabular data.
 The first positive results were published in February 2021.
 Chen: “We're not quite there yet, and our next big milestone is dealing with the risk of biases.
 When you train a GAN, some biases are built in.
 To take the example of a hospital again, if you train a GAN with urban hospital data, it won’t reflect a rural hospital.
 If you rely on it blindly, you run the risk of ignoring major problems, and we want to eliminate this kind of risk.

 Fake data, but statistically almost as good as real data.

-Such 'federated networks' can be applied to many more fields, from sharing data with partners to increasing datasets, Chen sees Generatrix growing into the connecting factor in a community of data scientists – from hospitals all the way to bankers and insurers.
-She wants Generatrix to grow into the leading authority in the field of synthetic data.
-“We’re not aiming for ‘market leader’ – we’re much too scientific and not professional enough for that!
-But we do have the knowledge and the tools to help data scientists from all sorts of different angles.
+Such 'federated networks' can be applied to many more fields, from sharing data with partners to increasing datasets, Chen sees BlueGen.ai growing into the connecting factor in a community of data scientists – from hospitals all the way to bankers and insurers.
+She wants BlueGen.ai to grow into the leading authority in the field of synthetic data.
+“Who knows directly as a market leader,” she adds with a smile.
+“In any case, with our combination of technological and business experience, we have all the ingredients to make this a success.
+So we can develop important tools to help data scientists from all kinds of different corners.
 The big data companies are very well aware of our potential: they are keeping a close eye on us.”